- This event has passed.

-The IDN Advanced Neurologic Dry Needling for Pain Management and Human Performance course is designed for licensed healthcare professionals specialized in treating musculoskeletal pain and dysfunction.
+The IDN Advanced Neurologic Dry Needling for Pain Management and Performance Enhancement course is designed for licensed healthcare professionals specialized in treating musculoskeletal pain and dysfunction.
 This is one of a kind course providing original information that can only be acquired through our institute.
 The participant will be provided with a deeper understanding of the physiologic and therapeutic effects of dry needling on inflammation, circulation, reducing neuromuscular pain and performance enhancement.
 Integration of electrical nerve stimulation (ENS) and vacuum therapy (cupping) will be included as an adjunct to dry needling treatment.
 This primarily lab-based course focuses on assuring safe and effective advanced dry needling skills with emphasis on clinical decision-making.

 Pre-requisite: Completion of Neurologic Dry Needling for Pain Management & Sports Rehabilitation.